ling921/ling-audit/src/LingDev.EntityFrameworkCore.Audit/README.md

 # About

-`LingDev.EntityFrameworkCore.Audit` is an extension library can automatically record entity changes of `Microsoft.EntityFrameworkCore`
+`LingDev.EntityFrameworkCore.Audit` is an extension library that can automatically record entity changes of `Microsoft.EntityFrameworkCore`.